baranbasaran/notepad/README.md

 # MyTextEditor

 MyTextEditor is a simple text editor built with Java Swing.
-It provides a clean and modern user interface with essential text editing functionalities like undo/redo, cut/copy/paste, line numbering, and status bar updates.
+It provides a user interface with essential text editing functionalities like undo/redo, cut/copy/paste, line numbering, and status bar updates.

 ## Features